ikyih/MISeasymode/README.md

-# MISwithRuffle
+# MISeasymode
-Mission in snowdriftland with ruffle embedded so you don't have to install any browser extensions.
-This is a WIP.
+Mission in snowdriftland with ruffle but easier